v-p-b/ivmi/README.md

 ### Notification acknowlegdement

 When a breakpoint is hit a callback is executed in iVMI that pushes a JSON object with information about the event down the Notification channel.
-The execution of the introspected domain is stopped until this callback returns.
+The execution of the affected VCPU is stopped until this callback returns.
 You can make the callback return by sending a Notification Acknowledgement on the Control channel.

 ```js
 {"cmd": CMD_NOTIFY_CONT, "trap": trap_obj}